How Does AI Writing Detection Work And Is It Accurate?

 So many tools and websites offer AI writing detection, but what exactly is it?
 Can you reliably and accurately predict artificially produced content?

-From the release of ChatGPT to more nuanced writing tools like Jasper and Copy, AI is quickly becoming one of the most powerful tools in a digital employee's arsenal.
+From the release of ChatGPT to more nuanced writing tools like Jasper and Copy, AI is already one of the most powerful tools in a digital employee's arsenal and they’re poised to change the way we do work.

 Though many including myself raise the question: